algolia/instantsearch/CONTRIBUTING.md

 ## The code contribution process

-InstantSearch.js was first developed in JavaScript and is now slowly being migrated to TypeScript.
+InstantSearch.js was first developed in JavaScript and is now being migrated to TypeScript.

 For any code contribution, you need to: